-- We estimate the model via maximum likelihood, where we use the Kalman filter to construct the likelihood.
+- One can estimate this model via maximum likelihood, using the Kalman filter to construct the likelihood.
 The appendix contains the derivations. - The Kalman filter effectively introduces moving average terms of returns and dividend growth rates to predict future returns and future dividend growth rates.